 Elfstrom, Manfred, and Sarosh Kuruvilla.
 2014.
 “The Changing Nature of Labor Unrest in China.”
 Industrial and Labor Relations Review 67(2): 453–80.

 Chapters in Edited Volumes

 Elfstrom, Manfred.
-Forthcoming.
+2019.
 “China’s Contentious Cab Drivers.”
-In Teresa Wright, ed., Handbook of Protest and Dissent in China.
+In Teresa Wright, ed., Handbook of Protest and Resistance in China.
 Northampton, MA: Edward Elgar Publishing.

 Tapia, Maite, Manfred Elfstrom, and Denisse Roca-Servat.
 2018.
 “Bridging Social Movement and Industrial Relations Theory: An Analysis of Worker Organizing Campaigns in the U.S. and China.”
 In Forrest Briscoe, Brayden King, and Jocelyn M. Leitzinger eds., Social Movements, Stakeholders, and Non-Market Strategy.
 Bingley, UK: Emerald Publishing.

-Contributing to debates outside academia is important to me.
-I recently argued for greater solidarity between American and Chinese workers in the face of rising trade tensions in a piece for The Daily Beast.
-In addition, I have spoken about Chinese labor issues on Illinois Public Radio, WMNF 88.5 in Tampa, and Rising Up with Sonali, and I have been quoted by CNN (here and here).
+I have appeared on the New Books Network, the Pekingology podcast, and the Sinica podcast.
+In addition, I have spoken about Chinese labor issues on Illinois Public Radio, WMNF 88.5 in Tampa, and Rising Up with Sonali, and I have been quoted by the South China Morning Post, CNN (here and here), VOA, Wall Street Journal, and Toronto Star.
 In a post at the China Policy Institute Blog, I discuss the growth of labor NGOs and trade union reforms in “the workshop of the world.”
 And I address the opportunities—and challenges—of data sets like China Strikes and of the spatial analysis of politics more generally in a piece in Dissertation Reviews.